≡ Menu

 There is much social division written into the curt lines above.

-I also know plenty of people who substitute time and talent for money when it comes to gift giving.
+Also, I know plenty of people who substitute time and talent for money when it comes to gift giving.

 You’ll draw your own conclusions.
 I’d love to hear them in the comments.